20250803

 Some argue that Starlab’s greatest legacy isn’t in the scientific advances or spinoff businesses that it created, but in the way it encouraged those who walked through its doors to think in a truly unique way.

-Christopher Altman went on to work at quantum research projects for NASA and with the US government, and later launched renewable energy cryptocurrency SolarCoin with fellow Starlab alum Nick Gogerty.
-Today he’s still not afraid to attach his name to such “Deep Future” speculative science, and is a cofounder of a nonprofit scientific research organiation studying the phenomenon of UAPs.
+Christopher Altman went on to work at quantum research projects for NASA and with the US government, and later launched renewable energy cryptocurrency SolarCoin with fellow Starlab alumnus Nick Gogerty.
+Today he’s still not afraid to attach his name to such “Deep Future” speculative science, and is a cofounder of a nonprofit scientific research organization studying the phenomenon of UAPs.

 “There are paradigm shifting technologies to be discovered if we can get to the bottom of the phenomenon,” he says.
 “Confirmation of extraterrestrial artifacts would quite readily qualify as the single greatest discovery made by the human race.”